MrFixit96/hashicraft/README.md

 This is running Minecraft version 1.15.2

-This creates some 4 ec2 instances in AWS.
+This create 4 ec2 instances in AWS.
 3 Nomad Servers (t2.micro) and 1 Nomad Client (m5.large) these can be changed in `/hashicraft_ami/terraform-aws-nomad/variables.tf`

 Guides used: